 By Southeast Asia specialist Mary

-Hanoi, Saigon and Hue are the justifiable celebrities of many trips, but Vietnam’s small touches are just as rewarding — a morning’s visit to the Cai Rang floating market on the Mekong Delta or trekking around the remote farming communities of Pu Luong where life ticks to the cycle of the rice harvest.
+Hanoi, Ho Chi Minh City and Hue are the justifiable celebrities of many trips, but Vietnam’s small touches are just as rewarding — a morning’s visit to the Cai Rang floating market on the Mekong Delta or trekking around the remote farming communities of Pu Luong where life ticks to the cycle of the rice harvest.

-And, with a bit of know-how, Hanoi, Saigon and Hue can take on different perspectives: Hanoi’s art culture in the company of local curator, Saigon’s historical sights explored by sidecar and Hue’s Imperial Citadel at sunrise.
+And, with a bit of know-how, Hanoi, Ho Chi Minh City and Hue can take on different perspectives: Hanoi’s art culture in the company of local curator, Ho Chi Minh City’s historical sights explored by sidecar and Hue’s Imperial Citadel at sunrise.